ArulselvanMadhavan/rust-engine/resources.md

 Getting Started:https://doc.rust-lang.org/nightly/book/getting-started.html

 Version: Rust v1.7.0 - I cloned the source repo and built the binaries following the instructions in here->https://github.com/rust-lang/rust
+Note: I tried to build v1.7.
+Build ran for 1.5 hours and then failed.
+Not able to build the source.
+So installed the binaries.
+Will retry building the source

 Rust IRC: https://client02.chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust